How does retrieval coverage change between basic RAG and advanced agentic RAG?

 3. Source Integration and Validation

-In summary, basic RAG coverage is limited to the initial, single-pass semantic match of the original query.
+Basic RAG coverage is limited to the initial, single-pass semantic match of the original query.
 Agentic RAG significantly enhances coverage by dynamically adapting its strategy, deepening retrieval through iterative loops, refining ambiguous queries, filtering irrelevant noise, and intelligently switching between specialized knowledge sources.
-The result is a system that functions not merely as a lookup tool, but as an investigative reasoning agent.
+This transition positions RAG not just as a lookup system, but as an investigative reasoning agent.

 Research Foundation